 - Each one has its duties and roles.
 Different models can be used in isolation or combined to create the right basis for your application.
 The strategy you choose should be consistent with the issues you are attempting to resolve.

 - The perfect platform for developers is Nanobox.
 Take on DevOps as your role, so you don’t have it, Nanobox creates, configures and manages all your infrastructure, so you can concentrate on software rather than configure.

 - Create consistent, isolated developing environments that can be shared easily with anybody and used on any host.
 With the Nanobox dashboard, easy management of manufacturing apps.
 Using a statistical panel and the streaming and historical log output, you deploy and scale with zero downtime.

 - Make a smooth cloud transition and automate even the most complicated apps during your whole lives with Cloudify.
 Organize your application to create the entire cloud infrastructure, from computing resources to networks and block storage devices.

 - Cloudify then implements your cloud apps You won’t be in your cloud for one sort or another with Cloudify; use your favorite automation and configuration management tools to install the same application in your data center or the cloud of your choice.
 Cloudify, regardless of topology or technology, monitors, manages and scales your request.

 Some of you might feel I am a complete fan of OpenShift, but I enjoy working with the two-OpenShift and Kubernetes.
 They also enable our containerized applications to be deployed and managed in a manner that was accessible only to unicorns such as Google.
 Whatever you choose will make your life more convenient, and your trip to the cloud globe will start.`

 This is a guide to OpenShift Alternatives.
-Here we discuss the overview and the Top 7 Alternatives of OpenShift.
+Here we discuss the brief overview with top 7 Alternatives of OpenShift in concise manner.
 You may also have a look at the following articles to learn more –